yuzeng2333/autoGenILA/src/func_extract/tutorial/README.md

 - allowed_target.txt: (I know this may not be a good name, bear with me): it specifies the target register that you want to generate update functions for.
 If it is a single register, the format is: *name*: *cycle*, where *name* is the register name, and *cycle* is the upper bound of the exection cycles of this instruction.
 You can find out more about why the upper bound is used in the paper.
 - config.txt: this contains some configurations for the update function generation program.
 This is only for experimental purpose, usually you do not need to modify it.
 - instr.txt: this contains information for the instruction we are interested in.
 See the comments in the files for details.
 5. How to run: in the func_extract directory, the first time you need to type "make tutorial_clean".
-Later, you only need to type "make tutorial".
-Then you will see the generated LLVM-IR based update functions in "files" folder.
+Then you will see the generated LLVM-IR based update functions in "files" folder. tutorial_clean does some file cleaning, which only needs to be done once.
+Later, you only need to type "make tutorial" to generate the update functions.
 6. In the generated files you can find these files:
 - 'add_cpuregs[1]_Arr_8_tmp.ll': a temporal file, just ignore it.
 - 'add_cpuregs[1]_Arr_8.ll': the original llvm-based update function for the array of cpuregs by the add instruction, without being optimized by LLVM